Holmer Lake Primary School

 Teachers regularly give feedback to children about their work and the progress they are making and what they need to do next to make further progress or to address a misconception.
 This enables children to become reflective learners and helps them to close the gap between what they can do currently and what we would like them to do.
 This is outlined in more depth in the Teaching and Learning Policy and the Marking Policy.

-The School Parliament enables children to contribute and decide on aspects of school life relating to their needs.
+There a range of pupil groups which enable children to contribute and decide on aspects of school life relating to their needs.
+These have included

 Pupil voice activities take place each term and this involves pupils from all groups.

-Pupils with a statement or EHC Plan will also be required to give their views during the annual review or assessment process.
+Pupils with an EHC Plan will also give their views during the annual review or assessment process.

 SEND children in Year 6 complete a passport with information that they would like their secondary school to know about them.
 This supports with a successful transition to their next stage of education.